 For this year’s reading assignment (at some point I’ll need to read more than one book a year or I’ll die in the cold alley behind said retirement home) I chose City Boy, by Herman Wouk.
 The book chronicles, in hilarious fashion, the goings on of an overweight city kid named Herbie.

 Partway through the book, Herbie and sister Felicia are sent off to summer camp, Camp Manitou, and as I was reading the funny events of the children’s summer, I was inspired.
 I thought, since we always take our vacation in the summer, it is sort of like a summer camp.
 And just like City Boy, something comical ALWAYS happens while we’re away (which, by the way, generally involves some level of failure on Holly and I’s part to act as proper chaperones for the girls).
 What better tribute to the fun we have, and the girl’s passion for reading, than to name our tradition as a nod towards the stories we’ve shared.
-After some brainstorming, we landed on Operation Manitou.
-And thus is shall be called from here forward. 🙂
+After some brainstorming, we landed on Camp Manitou.
+And thus it shall be called from here forward. 🙂

 3 7th Terrace, Tybee Island, GA 31328, USA